xpdAcq/xpdAcq/doc/quickstart.rst

 This should return a list of metadata about your experiment, such as PI last name.
 If not please get your analysis environment set up by the instrument scientist before proceeding.

 3. Make sure the visualization software is running.
-We will use XPDsuite for visualizing data.
+We will use ``SrXplanar`` and ``XPDsuite`` for visualizing data.
-Check that it is running by finding a window that looks like:
+Check that they are running by finding windows that looks like:

 FIXME

-If you can't find it, contact your IS to get it running correctly.
+If you can't find them, contact your IS to get them running correctly.

 Set up your experiment
 ----------------------
 0. general
 """"""""""

-If you want to query any xpdAcq function, type the function name with a `?` at the end and hit return.
+If you want to query any ``xpdAcq`` function, type the function name with a `?` at the end and hit return.
 Documentation for what paramters the function takes, and any default values, and what the function returns will be printed.
 For example, type: